-Although there is no HCV present within the landholding, conservation area such as riparian area and social conservation area such worshipping areas are maintained, monitored and managed as per requirement.
+There is about 0.32 ha HCV6 (cemetery) present within the landholding of Diamond Jubilee and Serkam estate (0.5 ha).
+Biodiversity area includes water catchment (1.54 ha in Diamond Jubilee estate) and conservation area such as riparian area (Diamond Jubilee: 20 ha, Bukit Asahan estate: 71 ha and Serkam estate: 2 ha) and social conservation area such worshipping areas are maintained, monitored and managed as per requirement.
 Signboards are erected to create awareness prohibiting illegal hunting and fishing.
 Monitoring is documented.
-Last monitoring was carried out on September 2012.
+Last monitoring was carried out on August 2012.

-Enhancement of the river buffer zones are carried out by planting jungle trees.
+Enhancement of the river buffer zones are carried out by planting jungle trees (shorea sp).
 Planting of jungle trees has been commenced to increase the biodiversity of tree species.
-At Holyrood estate a herbal garden was developed near the administration office as part of creating biodiversity within estate.
 Habitat protection includes prevention of disturbance by workers through awareness campaigns and regular patrols of the area.
 Inspection of housing areas and interview of residents confirmed workers are aware of the company policy that prohibits illegal hunting.